Why Shares of Nordstrom Are Down Again Today

-Shares of upscale department-store chain Nordstrom (NYSE: JWN) were down again on Thursday as investors continued to digest disappointing holiday-season earnings and lackluster guidance for the year ahead.
+Shares of upscale retailer Nordstrom (NYSE: JWN) were down sharply on Thursday morning, as growing concerns about the effects of the novel coronavirus pandemic on businesses drove a broad-based market sell-off.

 So what